 Spousal Support Modification

-If you believe that you have reasons for spousal support modification, you should speak with a family law attorney immediately to assess your situation.
-Modifying a spousal support order is dependent on many factors, including the wording in the original document which may refer to alimony or maintenance.
-All these terms refer to spousal support, which is a court order issued when a couple divorces and mandates one spouse to send financial support to the other.
+If you believe that you have reasons for a spousal support modification, you should speak with a Chicago divorce attorney immediately to assess your situation.
+Modifying a spousal support order is dependent on many factors, including the wording in the original document which may refer to “alimony” or spousal “maintenance”.
+All these terms refer to spousal support, which is court order issued when a couple divorces and mandates one spouse to send financial support to the other.

 Changes in financial or other circumstances since the court issued the original support order requires an assessment of the options available to modify a spousal support order.
 That starts with an evaluation of the original spousal support order to determine if the support order is modifiable.

-When your circumstances change, contact Anderson & Boback to evaluate your options for spousal support modification.
+When your circumstances change, contact the divorce attorneys at Anderson & Boback to evaluate your options for spousal support modification.

 When an original spousal support order is issued, spouses can agree that spousal maintenance payments continue for an indefinite number of years or for a specified time frame.
 Under divorce law in Illinois, spouses may also agree to a support order which is not modifiable in duration or amount.

-Anderson & Boback know how to evaluate your spousal support order and take action for modification.
+Anderson & Boback our divorce attorneys know how to evaluate your spousal support order and take action for modification.
 We know what it takes to successfully obtain a modification of the original spousal maintenance order, having helped many ex-spouses modify existing support orders.